 Throughout the school year child protection issues are addressed through assemblies and there is a permanent child protection noticeboard outside the interview rooms which provides advice and displays child helpline numbers.
-Other initiatives which address child protection and safety issues include school visitors e.g. PSNI, Women's Aid, Nexus
+Other initiatives which address child protection and safety issues include school visitors e.g. PSNI, Links Counselling.